Contact PHA :

 • PPE should be available at the point of use in acute and community healthcare settings.

-• PPE for health workers providing care in the community and domiciliary care providers must be transported in a clean receptacle.
+• PPE for health and care workers providing care in the community and domiciliary care providers must be transported in a clean receptacle.

 • Users should receive practical training on the correct use and disposal of PPE after use into the correct waste stream, e.g. domestic waste, offensive (non-infectious) or clinical waste (see.2.9 Management of Healthcare Waste)